Developers' corner

 {{ python-executable }} ${APPDIR}/opt/python{{ python-version }}/bin/my_app.py "$@"

-where my_app.py is the application startup script, installed by pip.
-As can be seen from the previous example, the entrypoint.sh script recognises some particular variables, nested between double curly braces, {{ }}.
-Those variables are listed in the table hereafter.
-In addition, usual AppImage environement variables can be used as well, if needed.
-For example, $APPDIR points to the AppImage mount point at runtime.
+where my_app.py is the application startup script installed by pip.
+As can be seen from the previous example, the entrypoint.sh script recognises particular variables nested between double curly braces ({{}}).
+These variables are listed in the table below.
+In addition, the usual AppImage environement variables can be used if needed.
+For instance, $APPDIR points to the AppImage mount point at runtime.

 variable Description